- There were around 43,400 new cases of prostate cancer in the UK in 2012, that’s around 119 men every day.

-- Prostate cancer is the most common cancer in men in the UK.
+- Prostate cancer is the third most common cancer in the UK (2012).

 - In Europe, around 417,000 new cases of prostate cancer were estimated to have been diagnosed in 2012.
 The UK incidence rate is 17th highest in Europe.